Parasmani Pradhan: Awards and legacy

 In 1969, he won the Madan Puraskar, Nepal's highest literary honour, for his book Tipan Tapan.
-The same year, Pradhan was also awarded with the Tribhuvan Puraskar for the book Pancha Paurakhi Purush by Royal Nepal Academy in 1968.
-He was conferred with the Degree of Doctor of letters (Honoris Causa) by the Tribhuwan University in June 1975 and the Degree of Doctor of Literature (Honoris Causa) by the University of North Bengal in April 1981.
+The same year, Pradhan was also awarded with the Tribhuvan Puraskar for the book Pancha Paurakhi Purush He was conferred with the Degree of Doctor of letters (Honoris Causa) by the Tribhuwan University in June 1975 and the Degree of Doctor of Literature (Honoris Causa) by the University of North Bengal in April 1981.
 In 1983, he was awarded the Ratna Shree Subarna Padak by Ratna Shree Patrika, Kathmandu for his article Maile Chineko Samaj.

 His biography titled Dr. Parasmani Ko Jiwan Yatra was written by his son Nagendramani Pradhan.
 The book won the prestigious Sahitya Akademi award for Nepali language in 1995.
 An award in his name Parasmani Pradhan Puraskar is awarded annually by Nepali Sahitya Adhyan Samiti.